ebylund/subdomain-enumerator/README.md

 # Subdomain Finder

-A simple commandline subdomain finder that leverages [Sublist3r](https://github.com/aboul3la/Sublist3r) and saves the results to a file.
+A simple commandline subdomain finder that leverages the open source tool: [Sublist3r](https://github.com/aboul3la/Sublist3r) and saves the results to a file.

 ## Methods Used